Wednesday, July 8, 2020

 Key Words: the truth shall make you free

 The world defines freedom as being loose to do what they desire.
-Many Christians have adopted this definition as well; but a thorough study of the Bible reveals that freedom is not being free to sin but free from sin.
+Many Christians have adopted this definition as well; but a thorough study of the Bible reveals that freedom is not being free to sin but from sin.
 Biblical freedom isn’t what we are free to do, but what we are free from doing.